kvalle/sml-testing/README.md

 ===========

 Simple library for testing SML code.
-The library basically provide some `assert_*` functions, and some formatters used in these to provide the needed output should an assert fail.
+The library basically provide some `assert` functions, and some `formatters` used in these to provide the needed output should an assert fail.

+### Usage

 You write your tests like this: